BlossyK5/BlossyK5/README.md

 ##  About Me

 - 🎓 MPhil Industrial Systems Engineering @ University of Cambridge
-- 🧠 Background in Chemical Engineering (Edinburgh University)
+- 🧠 Background in Chemical Engineering @ Edinburgh University
 - ⚙️ Experience across **Industrial AI, enterprise systems, and operational optimisation**
 - 🌍 Interested in **AI for industry, cloud infrastructure, and real-world impact**